UniversalDependencies/docs/svalidation.md

 # Marked as AUX but not aux, auxpass, or cop

-If a word is marked as the auxiliary POS, it should be marked as either aux or auxpass dependency.
+If a word is marked as the auxiliary POS, it should be marked as either aux, auxpass, or copula dependency.

 Search expression: `AUX (<!aux&<!auxpass&<!cop) _`